-6. Secure funds
+6. Funds secured

-If additional funds are required, the Pre-project planner will use the Project plan as a basis for writing funding proposals, together with support and review from Operations staff to ensure the proposal adheres to Operations policies.
+If additional funds are required, the Preproject planner uses the Project plan as a basis for preparing and submitting funding proposals, together with support and review from Operations staff to ensure the proposal adheres to Operations policies.

-As contracts are made at the organisational level, the Leader will usually sign the contract.
-Operations will monitor the project bank account and inform the Leader, Executive, and Pre-project planner of the amount and date of funds arrival.
+As funding contracts are made at the organisational level, they will usually be signed by the Leader.
+Operations monitors the project bank account and informs the Leader, Executive, and Pre-project planner of the amount and date of funds arrival.
+It is important to note that not all project funds need to be secured at this stage (Box 13).